slaclab/sdf-docs/service-compute.md

 ### Accessing the Kubernetes Environment (vclusters)

-1. Once you have either created a vcluster or have been added as a user to an existing vcluster, you can access the Kubernetes API server of the vcluster via Gangway.
+1. Once a vcluster has been vetted and created by an admin for you, or you have been added as a user to an existing vcluster, login and configuration details to access the vcluster will be provided.

-2. Each vcluster has a Gangway login page following the convention: `https://k8s.slac.stanford.edu/<vcluster_name>`.
-Gangway is an IdP proxy that allows you to authenticate using your SLAC account via a web portal.
-  - Once you have authenticated on Gangway, you can connect using the Gangway's generated kubectl configurations and token.
-  `Keep in mind that the token is only valid for 10 hours`
-  - To update the token after expiry: logout and login again to get a new token.
+2. The Kubernetes vcluster API will be accessed via kubectl commands, where authentication to the API is handled via a generated token to configure your local kubectl.

+  [!IMPORTANT]
+  > Due to SLAC cyber policy, new credentials are required every 12 hours and thus they must relog back in (to the authentication portal provided once vcluster access is granted) to fetch a new token and update their local kubectl configuration.

 3. Once you are connected to the vcluster, you can use `kubectl` to interact with the Kubernetes API and deploy your applications.